rust-lang/style-team/guide/expressions.md

 For the sake of indicating precedence, we recommend that if either bound is a compound expression, then use parentheses around it, e.g., `..(x + 1)`, `(x.f)..(x.f.len())`, or `0..(x - 10)`.

+### Hexadecimal literals

+Hexadecimal literals may use upper- or lower-case letters, but they must not be mixed within the same literal.
+Projects should use the same case for all literals, but we do not make a recommendation for either lower- or upper-case.
+Tools should have an option to convert mixed case literals to upper-case, and may have an option to convert all literals to either lower- or upper-case.